 It’s complicated but necessary.
 If you don’t comply with sales tax laws, you could face hefty penalties and back taxes.
 On a more abstract level, it can impact your brand’s reputation and trust among customers.

-Why is SaaS Taxed Differently from Physical Goods?
+Why is SaaS taxed differently from physical goods?

 The difference between sales tax on SaaS products and physical products boils down to the difference between what’s considered “tangible” and what isn’t.